Fundamental Rights of Persons With Disability Statistics and Charts

-Putting fundamental rights of persons with disabilities on the map - UCLA's WORLD Policy Analysis Center produces far-reaching assessment of countries' efforts to address rights of persons with disabilities...
+Synopsis: Assessment and charts show statistics of world countries efforts to address the rights of persons with disabilities.
+Putting fundamental rights of persons with disabilities on the map - UCLA's WORLD Policy Analysis Center produces far-reaching assessment of countries' efforts to address rights of persons with disabilities.
+While progress through the convention and global social movements has occurred, nations still have a long way to go in fulfilling their commitments, the analysis found.

 Ten years ago, the United Nations adopted the Convention on the Rights of Persons with Disabilities (CRPD) - a landmark human rights treaty among countries around the world to protect the fundamental rights of all persons with disabilities.